 - Spacious flybridge lounge

 |Time to Plane||5.8 sec.|

 |Load||3 persons, 1/2 fuel, no water, 50 lbs. of gear|

 |Climate||62 deg., 45 humid.; wind: 10-15 mph; seas: 1-2|

 Groupe Beneteau is setting out to capture the hearts and minds of boaters who want a yacht that looks modern, has high-style with an Italian flare, has three staterooms, and looks like more than a million dollars, but costs significantly less.
 The company has also chosen to appeal to the minority of boaters who know a well-executed boat when they see one.

-The New Monte Carlo Line
+The Monte Carlo Line

-The new line is a collaboration which draws on the nautical and industrial know-how of Groupe Beneteau and the styling expertise of Nuvolari & Lenard, who lend their unique talent to the exterior styling as well as the whole interior layout, in addition to the designer Pierangelo Andreani who also worked on the layout and interiors.
+The line is a collaboration which draws on the nautical and industrial know-how of Groupe Beneteau and the styling expertise of Nuvolari & Lenard, who lend their unique talent to the exterior styling as well as the whole interior layout, in addition to the designer Pierangelo Andreani who also worked on the layout and interiors.

-Form And Function.
 The designers have carefully gone over every square inch to the Monte Carlo 5 to make sure that function, utility and practicality have not been sacrificed on the alter of trendy style or simple bella figura (a beautiful display, often without substance.)
 As expected from the Groupe Beneteau, performance and practicality are paramount.